-I.INTRODUCTION
+I. INTRODUCTION

-Pesticides are substances that are meant to control pests.[1]
-This includes herbicide, insecticide, nematicide, molluscicide, piscicide, avicide, rodenticide, bactericide, insect repellent, animal repellent, microbicide, fungicide, and lampricide.[2][3]
-The most common of these are herbicides, which account for approximately 50% of all pesticide use globally.[4]
-Most pesticides are intended to serve as plant protection products (also known as crop protection products), which in general, protect plants from weeds, fungi, or insects.
+Pesticides are substances that are meant to control pests.^[1] This includes herbicide, insecticide, nematicide, molluscicide, piscicide, avicide, rodenticide, bactericide, insect repellent, animal repellent, microbicide, fungicide, and lampricide.^{[2][3]} The most common of these are herbicides, which account for approximately 50% of all pesticide use globally.^[4] Most pesticides are intended to serve as plant protection products (also known as group protection products) which in general protect plants from weeds fungi or insects.
+As an products (also known as crop protection products), which in general, protect plants from weeds, fungi, or insects.
 As an example, the fungus Alternaria solani is used to combat the aquatic weed Salvinia.